ddev/ddev.com/src/pages/blog/debugging-docker-on-windows-mac-and-linux.md

 To backup your databases, you can db dump, but it’s easy to take a snapshot with DDEV.
 Run [ddev snapshot](https://ddev.readthedocs.io/en/latest/users/cli-usage/#snapshotting-and-restoring-a-database) in each project to capture your databases before doing the factory reset.

-Next, follow instructions for [resetting to factory defaults for Windows](https://docs.docker.com/docker-for-windows/#reset) and [for mac OS](https://docs.docker.com/docker-for-mac/#reset).
+Next, follow instructions for [resetting to factory defaults for Windows](https://docs.docker.com/docker-for-windows/#reset) and [for macOS](https://docs.docker.com/docker-for-mac/#reset).

 If that factory reset doesn’t resolve your issues, you can take the following steps to narrow down the problem.